apache/mxnet/docs/tutorials/python/mnist.md

 In this tutorial, we’ll give you a step by step walk-through of how to build a hand written digit classifier using the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 For someone new to deep learning, this exercise is arguably the “Hello World” equivalent.

 MNIST is a widely used dataset for the hand written digit classification task.
-It consists of 70,000 28×28 pixel grayscale images of hand written digits.
+It consists of 70,000 labeled 28×28 pixel grayscale images of hand written digits.
 The dataset is split into 60,000 training images and 10,000 test images.
-There are 10 classes (for each of the 10 digits).
-The task at hand is to train our model using the 60,000 training images and subsequently test the classification accuracy using the 10,000 test images.
+There are 10 classes (one for each of the 10 digits).
+The task at hand is to train a model using the 60,000 training images and subsequently test its classification accuracy on the 10,000 test images.

 Here are some sample images from the dataset.